Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/suspicious-activity-and-data-exfiltration/suspicious-activity-and-data-exfiltration.md

     5. Feel free to add a **description** to your saved search
     6. Hit the **"save"** button

-Now our saved search is ready to be used to create Detection Rules
+Now our saved search is ready to be used to create Detection Rules.

 ## Task 3: Create the Scheduled Detection rule

-1. Step 1

-  To create a scheduled rule from the saved search, click on **"Actions"** and select "Create Detection Rule".
+1. To create a scheduled rule from the saved search, click on **"Actions"** and select "Create Detection Rule".

   ![Figure 6: Open the Detection Rule's creation Panel](images/open-detection-rule-creation-panel.png)
-2. Step 2

-  Fill the required fields then hit the save button.
+2. Fill the required fields then hit the save button.

   ![Figure 7: Create a Detection Rule from the Saved Search](images/create-detection-rule-from-saved-search.png)

   **Explanation:**

   Fill the Detection Rule's fields:
     1. **Rule name:** The name of your Detection Rule.
     2. **Metric Compartment:** Your metrics compartment.
     3. **Metric Namespace:** A friendly name for your metrics Namespace (We will use "" for the rest of the live lab).
     4. **Metric Name:** A friendly name for your Metric (We will use "" for the rest of the live lab).
     5. **Interval:** The interval after which the Detection Rule should be re-run, We will set it to 5 min in this live lab.

-  Hit the "Save" button when done
+    6. Hit the "Save" button when done

   **P.S:** The metric namespace and metric name will be used to create the alarms in a later Task in this live lab.
-3. Step 3

-  To create an alarm from a scheduled Detection Rule with a new metric, an event should be triggered first, The fastest way to achieve this is by signing in to your tenancy with a wrong password.
+3. To create an alarm from a scheduled Detection Rule with a new metric, an event should be triggered first, The fastest way to achieve this is by signing in to your tenancy with a wrong password.

   The results should appear in the Detection Rule's Page under the Results histogram.
 You can change the time range for the detection rule, the statistic and the interval.